Which city is cheaper, Madrid or Paris?

 Many backpackers frequent Paris.
 It's a big city, so it's easy to get lost in the chaos, but there are many hostels and other backpacker hangouts around town.

-Backpackers and budget travelers come from all over the world to visit Madrid.
+Madrid is a great city to visit for backpackers.
 The many hostels around town make it easy for backpackers to find affordable accommodation while also meeting other travelers.

-For students, both Paris and Madrid are fairly comparable places to visit.
+For students, both Paris and Madrid are terrific places to visit.

 Many students frequent Paris.
 The city is one of the most popular destinations for international and study abroad students.